 Do not hang onto bicycles, cars, or other vehicles while skateboarding.

 Avoid skateboarding in the street.

 The CDC recommends the same precautions for scooters as for bicycling and in-line skating.
 It is thought that many injuries might be prevented or reduced in severity if protective equipment is worn.
-Helmets can prevent 85 percent of head injuries, elbow pads can prevent 82 percent of elbow injuries, and knee pads can prevent 32 percent of knee injuries.
+Helmets can prevent 85% of head injuries, elbow pads can prevent 82% of elbow injuries, and knee pads can prevent 32% of knee injuries.
 Although wrist guards are effective in preventing injuries among in-line skaters, the protection they provide against injury for scooter riders is unknown, as wrist guards may make it difficult to grip the scooter handle and steer it.

 Based on evidence of injury prevention effectiveness for other related activities, the following recommendations may help to prevent scooter-related injuries:

 Wear an approved helmet that meets safety standards.

 Ride scooters on smooth, paved surfaces without traffic, and avoid streets and surfaces with water, sand, gravel, or dirt.

 Young children should not use scooters without close supervision.